dimi-fn/Kannada-MNIST-Digits/README.md

 ## Acknowledgments
-The task uses part of data that was published in: Prabhu, Vinay Uday.
+The project uses part of data that was published in: Prabhu, Vinay Uday.
 "Kannada-MNIST: A new handwritten digits dataset for the Kannada language." arXiv preprint arXiv:1908.01242 (2019).